THE ORANGE SHOW MONUMENT

 Visit The Orange Show

 The Orange Show is closed December through March 22, 2020 for restorations.
-From March 22 through May 24, 2020, The Orange Show will be open on Saturdays & Sundays from 12-5pm.
 The Orange Show is closed on most major holidays.

 Admission to the monument is $5.00.
 Children under 12 are FREE.
 Group tours, field trips, concerts and some workshops have other fees